-The "Guidelines" assume the following precepts:
+The guidelines assume the following precepts:

-Access to adequate library services and resources is essential for the attainment of superior academic skills in post-secondary education, regarclless of where students, faculty, and programs are located.
-Members of the distance learning community are entitled to library services and resources equivalent to those provided for students and faculty in traditional campus settings.
+- Access to adequate library services and resources is essential for the attainment of superior academic skills in post-secondary education, regardless of where students, faculty, and programs are located.
+Members of the distance learning community are entitled to library services and resources equivalent to those provided for students and faculty in traditional campus settings. - The instilling of lifelong learning skills through general bibliographic and information literacy instruction in academic libraries is a primary outcome of higher education.
+Such preparation and measurement of its outcomes are of equal necessity for the distance learning community and those on the traditional campus.

-• The instilling of lifelong learning skills through general bibliographic and information literacy instruction in academic libraries is a primary outcome of higher education.
-Such preparation and measurement of its outcomes are of equal necessity for the distance learning community as for those on the traditional campus. • Traditional on-campus library services themselves cannot be stretched to meet the library needs of distance learning students and faculty who face distinct and different challenges involving library access and information delivery.
+- Traditional on-campus library services themselves cannot be stretched to meet the library needs of distance learning students and faculty who face distinct and different challenges involving library access and information delivery.
 Special funding arrangements, proactive planning, and promotion are necessary to deliver equivalent library services and to achieve equivalent results in teaching and learning, and generally to maintain quality in distance learning programs.
-Because students and faculty in distance learning programs frequently do not have direct access to a full range of library services and materials, equitable distance learning library services are more personalized than might be expected on campus.

-• The originating institution is responsible, through its chief administrative officers and govemance organizations, for funding and appropriately meeting the information needs of its distance learning programs in support of their teaching, learning, and research.
+Because students and faculty in distance learning programs frequently do not have direct access to a full range of library services and materials, equitable distance learning library services are more personalized than might be expected on campus. - The originating institution is responsible, through its chief administrative officers and governance organizations, for funding and appropriately meeting the information needs of its distance learning programs in support of their teaching, learning, and research.
 This support should provide ready and equivalent library service and learning resources to all of the institution's students, regardless of location.
 This support should be funded separately rather than drawn from the regular funding of the library.
-In growing and developing institutions, funding should expand as programs and enrollments grow.

-• The originating institution recognizes the need for service, management, and technical linkages between the library and other complementary resource bases such as computing facilities, instructional media, and telecommunication centers.

-• The originating institution is responsible for assuring that its distance learning library programs meet or exceed national and regional accreditation standards and professional association standards and guidelines.

-• The originating institution is responsible for involving the library administration and other personnel in the detailed analysis of planning, developing, evaluating, and adding or changing of the distance learning program from the earliest stages onward.

-• The library has primary responsibility for identifying, developing, coordinating, providing, and assessing the value and effectiveness of resources and services designed to meet both the standard and the unique informational and skills development needs of the distance leaming community.
+In growing and developing institutions, funding should expand as programs and enrollments grow. - The originating institution recognizes the need for service, management, and technical linkages between the library and other complementary resource bases, such as computing facilities, instructional media, and telecommunication centers. - The originating institution is responsible for assuring that its distance learning library programs meet or exceed national and regional accreditation standards and professional association standards and guidelines. - The originating institution is responsible for involving the library administration and other personnel in the detailed analysis of planning, developing, evaluating, and adding or changing of the distance learning program from the earliest stages onward. - The library has primary responsibility for identifying, developing, coordinating, providing, and assessing the value and effectiveness of resources and services designed to meet both the standard and the unique informational and skills development needs of the distance learning community.
 The librarian-administrator, either centrally located or at an appropriate site, should be responsible for ensuring and demonstrating that all requirements are met through needs and outcomes assessments, and other measures of library performance, as appropriate, and as an ongoing process in conjunction with the originating institution.

-• Effective and appropriate services for distance learning communities may differ from, but must be equivalent to, those services offered on a traditional campus.
+Effective and appropriate services for distance learning communities may differ from, but must be equivalent to, those services offered on a traditional campus.
 The requirements and desired outcomes of academic programs should guide the library's responses to defined needs.
 Innovative approaches to the design and evaluation of special procedures or systems to meet these needs is encouraged.